Translational and rotational Brownian displacements of colloidal particles of complex shapes: Introduction

-The goal of this comment is to demonstrate that the method to analyze Brownian motion and to extract the friction coefficients, presented in Ref. \cite{Kraft}, can be significantly improved based on the new analytical expressions which have been recently derived from the Smoluchowski equation for the Brownian motion of a particle with an arbitrary shape \cite{CEW2015JCP,CEW2016}.
-These expressions allow to fit the the friction (or, equivalently, mobility) coefficients of a particle using its Brownian displacement cross-correlations in the whole range of the measured times.
-This procedure allows to determine the mobility coefficients (and therefore a more detailed structure of the particle) with a significantly higher precision than in Ref.~\cite{Kraft}.
+In this paper, we look at the results of Ref. \cite{Kraft} from a more general perspective.
+If similar measurements are performed for a particle of unknown shape, how can the experimental data be used to extract as much details of the particle structure as possible?
+This information is contained in the mobility matrix (or, equivalently, its inverse called the friction matrix).
+Therefore, the key point is to construct such a theoretical scheme which allows to determine from the experiments the mobility coefficients (and therefore some information of the particle structure) with the best possible precision.
+The analytical expressions form Refs. \cite{CEW2015JCP,CEW2016} serve this purpose: they can be used to fit the friction (or, equivalently, mobility) coefficients of a particle using its Brownian displacement cross-correlations in the whole range of the measured times.
+This procedure allows to determine experimentally the mobility coefficients (and therefore a more detailed structure of the particle) with a significantly higher precision than just taking into account only the initial slope of the correlation functions, as in Ref.~\cite{Kraft}.